Mindful-Makers/CareerApp/docs/03_Collaboration/peer_reflections/elaine_reflection.md

 ## Feedback for Teammates

 ### Ubaldo
-**Appreciated**: COntributed one of the most visible pieces of our project.
+**Appreciated**: Contributed one of the most visible pieces of our project.
 Demonstrated very strong problem solving, especially in getting familiar with a new GUI for this project

 ### Sayo
 **Appreciated**: Consistently came in with a positive attitude, which contributed to a environment that could foster collaboration.